Skip to content

 Run it with sensible defaults

 Using heloc credit line of 100,000, current balance drawn of 60,000, interest rate of 8%, draw period of 10, the calculation works out to 400.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — HELOC Credit Line, Current Balance Drawn, Interest Rate, Draw Period, and Repayment Period — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works